kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 	#.	**Improving, optimizing and controlling processes**

-		We have already introduced the concept of :ref:`designed experiments and response surface methods <design-analysis-experiments-chapter>` in this course.
+		We have already introduced the concept of :ref:`designed experiments and response surface methods <SECTION-design-analysis-experiments>` in this course.
 These are excellent tools to intentionally manipulate your process so that you can find a more optimal operating point, or even develop a new product.
 We will show how latent variable tools can be used on a large historical data set to improve process operation, and to move to a new operating point.
 There are also tools for latent variable control of processes, but we won't go into detail on this topic.

 	#.	**Predictive modelling** (inferential sensors)

-		The section on :ref:`least squares modelling <least-squares-modelling-chapter>` provided you with a tool for making predictions.
+		The section on :ref:`least squares modelling <SECTION-least-squares-modelling>` provided you with a tool for making predictions.
 We will show some powerful examples of how a "difficult-to-measure" variable can be predicted in real-time, using other easy-to-obtain process data.
 Least squares modelling is a good tool, but it lacks some of the advantages that latent variable methods provide, such as the ability to handle highly collinear data, and data with missing values.

 	#.	**Process monitoring**

 		Once a process is running, we require monitoring tools to ensure that it maintains and stays at optimal performance.
-We have already considered :ref:`process monitoring charts <process-monitoring-chapter>` for univariate process monitoring.
+We have already considered :ref:`process monitoring charts <SECTION-process-monitoring>` for univariate process monitoring.
 In this section we extend that concept to monitoring multiple variables.

 The types of data engineers deal with now
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~